-Send a new TDT to notify the Network Users of the revised hourly Confirmed Quantities at the Installation Point “QC” or the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks), if necessary.
+Send a new TDT to notify the Network Users of the revised hourly Confirmed Quantities at the Installation Point “QC”, if necessary.

-Before the Constraint End Time, the TSO may issue a revised “TSO’s Constraint Notice” in order to modify the Constraint End Time and/or the remaining capacity.The applicable Gas quality procedures for the Quality Conversion Services are according to provisions of the Standard Transmission Agreement and its Attachments.
+Before the Constraint End Time, the TSO may issue a revised “TSO’s Constraint Notice” in order to modify the Constraint End Time and/or the remaining capacity.

+Constraint to the Quality Conversion to H Service subscribed at a Domestic Point for Injection is obtained by applying a Constraint to the associated Entry Service in accordance with the rules set forth in the Access Code for Transmission – Attachment C.1.

+The applicable Gas quality procedures for the Quality Conversion to H Services are according to provisions of the Standard Transmission Agreement and its Attachments.

 Reduction Rule

-At the Installation Point “QC”, in case the Nominated Quantity is higher than the Subscribed Quality Conversion Capacity restricted by any rule, Quality Conversion Interruption, Quality Conversion Constraint or the Re-nomination band, TSO shall use the “lesser-of-rule principle” which means that the Confirmed Quantity shall be the lesser of all quantities .
+At the Installation Point “QC”, in case the Nominated Quantity is higher than the Subscribed Quality Conversion to H Capacity restricted by any rule, Quality Conversion to H Interruption, Quality Conversion to H Constraint or the Re-nomination band, TSO shall use the “lesser-of-rule principle” which means that the Confirmed Quantity shall be the lesser of all quantities .

 Allocations

-The TSO calculates the Allocation in energy at the Installation Point “QC” in the H-Zone and in the L Zone and at the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks) to determine the amounts of Natural Gas to be allocated to the different Network Users when using Quality Conversion Services.
+The TSO calculates the Allocation in energy at the Installation Point “QC” in the H-Zone and in the L Zone to determine the amounts of Natural Gas to be allocated to the different Network Users when using Quality Conversion to H Service.

-The Allocation is calculated using following elements:
+The Allocation at Installation Point “QC” is calculated using following elements:

-the Hourly Confirmed Quantities at the Installation Point “QC” at the H Zone or at the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks);
+the Hourly Confirmed Quantities at the Installation Point “QC” at the H Zone);

 the Measured Quantities of Gas at the Installation Point “QC” at the H and L Zone;

-the Real Conversion Capacities for the different Subscribed Quality Conversion Services;

 the Allocation Rule that determines how the Allocation is calculated.

+There is no Allocation for the Quality Conversion to H Services at Domestic Points for Injection.

 Allocation process

-The Allocation process as described in Attachment C.1 shall also be applicable for the Operating Procedures for Quality Conversion Services.
+The Allocation process as described in Attachment C.1 shall also be applicable for the Operating Procedures for Quality Conversion Service at Installation Point “QC”.

-An OBA is by default applicable at the Installation Point “QC” and at the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks).
+An OBA is by default applicable at the Installation Point “QC”.

 Reporting